 Tim returns to Gotham City and reunites with the rest of "the family" in time to help them neutralize the toxin the Joker released into the water.
 At the Batcave, he, along with Batgirl, Nightwing, Red Hood and Robin listen to Bruce as he recalls one of his early encounters with the Joker.
 He is later kidnapped by the Joker and forced to fight Jason in order to save their "fathers", however he is able to deduce they are not their real fathers.
 Unfortunately the Joker was one step ahead and the boys were defeated, falling unconscious into a cave.
 Tim went back to the Teen Titans and where in New York on a boat cruise with the gang and after the events that happened with the Joker and the Batman Family.
 Tim Drake was poisoned somthing inside his body at the last pages of the series he was seen laughing when he took control of the boat and his friends did not see this happen they where a sleeping on the boat.
 The Joker did something to him and Jason Todd and to the others that we will find out in series to come.
 The Joker made it appear that he had cut off their faces, as well as those of Dick, Barbara and Damian, and had Batman tied up as well.
 In reality he had not, and the Joker tried to prove to the Bat family that Batman loved him more than he loved them.
 After Batman defeated the Joker, the relationships between Bruce and the rest of the Bat Family were still strong, but strained from what Joker had said.

 Red Robin is investigating a nanobot plague affecting children in the Narrows part of Gotham.
 One of the children affected is Cullen Row, which draws Harper Row into action.
 Red Robin does not welcome her help and wants her to stay safe, but she impresses him with her computer skills, even hacking into his personal, hi-tech computer.
 After Harper sneaks onto his plane and follows him to Asia, Red Robin and Harper continue to look for information on the nanobots, now reluctantly working together.
+After tracing the nanobots back to Jervis Tetch, the Mad Hatter, he forces Harper to stay behind.
+As he teams with Batgirl and Red Hood to bring Tetch down, the three of them fall victim to the nanobots and become mind controlled.
+Luckily, Harper steps in to save the day.

 Skills and Abilities